incodehq/incode-platform/README.md

                     ...,\
                     org.isisaddons.module.audit.dom,\
                     ...

-    isis.services = ...,\
-                    org.isisaddons.module.audit.dom.AuditingServiceContributions,\
-                    ...
 </pre>

 Notes:
 * Check for later releases by searching [Maven Central Repo](http://search.maven.org/#search|ga|1|isis-module-audit-dom).
-* The `AuditingServiceContributions` service is optional but recommended; see below for more information.

 For audit entries to be created when an object is changed, some configuration is required.
 This can be either on a case-by-case basis, or globally: